facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 };
 ```

-### Sending Events to Javascript
+### Sending Events to JavaScript

 Native modules can signal events to JavaScript without being invoked directly.
-For example, you might want to signal to Javascript a reminder that a calendar event from the native iOS calendar app will occur soon.
+For example, you might want to signal to JavaScript a reminder that a calendar event from the native iOS calendar app will occur soon.
 The preferred way to do this is to subclass `RCTEventEmitter`, implement `supportedEvents` and call self `sendEventWithName`:

 Update your header class to import `RCTEventEmitter` and subclass `RCTEventEmitter`: